kinow/autosubmit/docs/source/usage.rst

 * FREQUENCY: specifies that a job has only to be run after X dates, members or chunk.
 A job will always be created for the last one.
 If not specified, defaults to 1

+* SYNCHRONIZE: specifies that a job with RUNNING=chunk, has to synchronize its dependencies chunks at a 'date' or 'member' level, which means that the jobs will be unified: one per chunk for all members or dates.
+  If not specified, the synchronization is for each chunk of all the experiment.

 * RERUN_ONLY: determines if a job is only to be executed in reruns.
 If not specified, defaults to false.

 * RERUN_DEPENDENCIES: defines the jobs to be rerun if this job is going to be rerunned.
 Syntax is identical to